oliver92/peopleflow-demo/README.md

 http://localhost:8081/swagger-ui.html
 ```

-Here you can view and try the REST API exposed.
+Here you can view and try the REST API exposes.
 The JSON structured API specification can be found by visiting:
 ```
 http://localhost:8081/v2/api-docs
 ```